psychemedia/island-storynotes/knighton-gorges-ghosts.md

 told, but a few years since, the skeleton of a man of large stature was found in the walled garden to the west of Knighton House.
-Sir Tristram's estates finally devolved on his two sisters, H a n n a h and Mary.
-H a n n a h died intestate and Mary left the Manor of Knighton by will to her nephew Maurice Bocland.
+Sir Tristram's estates finally devolved on his two sisters, Hannah and Mary.
+Hannah died intestate and Mary left the Manor of Knighton by will to her nephew Maurice Bocland.
 The second Sir Robert Dyllington had left by his second wife a daughter Mabella, who married into the